 This course provides a multifaceted view of strategic marketing and covers two major domains: (1) a conceptual framework and a terminology that aims at reducing the ambiguity of the subject of market strategy and (2) a set of tools and techniques available to the planner or the business decision maker to properly articulate and defend market strategies.
-Prerequisite: Full-Time-MKTG 605 Marketing Management MKTG 615 Marketing or MKTG 615B Advanced Marketing Essentials.
-Fully Employed-MKTG 658 Marketing Management (may be taken concurrently).
+Prerequisites: MKTG 605 Marketing Management, MKTG 615 Marketing, MKTG 615B Advanced Marketing Essentials, or MKTG 658 Marketing Management.